saltstack/salt/doc/ref/cli/salt.rst

     an explicit number of minions to execute at once, or a percentage of minions to execute on.

+.. option:: -a EAUTH, --auth=EAUTH

+    Pass in an external authentication medium to validate against.
+The credentials will be prompted for.
+Can be used with the -T option.

+.. option:: -T, --make-token

+    Used in conjunction with the -a option.
+This creates a token that allows for the authenticated user to send commands without needing to re-authenticate.

 .. option:: --version

     Print the version of Salt that is running.